fsharpworks/fsharpworks.github.io/articles/six-years-of-teaching-fsharp.md

 Another topic that we covered very early was parallel and reactive programming.
 In theory, a functional program is easy to parallelize and this was a very attractive promise of functional programming.
-It turns out, the problem is harder in practice, but more importantly, most programs do not really need parallelism to speed-up computations.
+It turns out, the problem is harder in practice, but more importantly, most programs do not really need parallelism of this kind to speed-up computations.
 We kept and extended what we say about reactive and asynchronous programming, which is important for servers, user interfaces and streaming systems, but we now discuss CPU-intensive parallelism only briefly.